nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * run ```services.msc``` command to open the services window
 * Right click on the ```OracleServiceXE``` service and select properties.
 Then select Startup type to "Manual" if you want the database to not start automatically on system start.

-## Connecting to Oracle with sqldeveloper
+## Connecting to Oracle database with sqldeveloper
-sqldeveloper is the database administration client tool by Oracle.
+* sqldeveloper is the database administration client tool by Oracle.
+* Download the tool from [here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)
+*

+## Connecting to Oracle database with DBeaver
+* DBeaver is

 ### Video
 You can the video on this post [here](https://youtu.be/89h-pfIpNL8)